brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 * Monday, Dec.
 12 &mdash; Term 3 Exam

-*Kuhn, chosen by Mishel?!?*
+*A final philosophy Tuesday with Kuhn, to be chosen by Mishel?!?*

 * Tuesday, Dec.
 13 &mdash; Maybe on our last day we should finally read Kuhn?
-In academic circles, Kuhn is known for his history of the black-body radiation (a fancy name for what escapes from a small hole (what escapes is radiation, not convected air)) which Planck studied, and found ways around what is known as &ldquo;the ultraviolet catastrophe.&ldquo; A gentle discussion from Kuhn on this matter (he has some quite advanced discussions) and how it kicked off the quantum-mechanics revolution would be welcome, even though it has nothing to do with Newton.
+In academic circles, Kuhn is known for his history of the black-body radiation (a fancy name for what escapes from a small hole (what escapes is radiation, not convected air)) which Planck studied, and found ways around what is known as &ldquo;the ultraviolet catastrophe.&rdquo; A gentle discussion from Kuhn on this matter (he has some quite advanced discussions) and how it kicked off the quantum-mechanics revolution would be welcome, even though it has next-to-nothing to do with Newton.